California Economic Summit convenes in Santa Rosa, outlines path to achieve California dream

-With the goal of building resilience and making the California dream more attainable through systemic change, about 550 leaders in business, politics, nonprofits, environmental groups and economic agencies gathered in Santa Rosa on Thursday and Friday for the seventh annual California Economic Summit.
+With the goal of building resilience and making the California dream more attainable through systemic change, about 550 leaders in business, politics, nonprofits, environmental groups and economic agencies gathered in Santa Rosa Thursday and today for the seventh annual California Economic Summit.

-“They are problem solvers, not complainers,” said Lenny Mendonca, co-chair of California Forward, a Sacramento-based nonprofit that co-hosts the summit.
+“They are problem solvers, not complainers,” said Lenny Mendonca, co-chairman of California Forward, a Sacramento-?based nonprofit that co-hosts the summit.

 An array of speakers outlined major statewide issues, including environmental concerns, the housing crisis, educational achievement gaps and inequity.
 In an era of divisive politics nationally, many said the only way forward is to bridge divides and share resources.

 “We know that we need to lead by example because, folks, the healing that we need not only in our state but across our country, begins at home,” Oscar Chavez, assistant director at the Sonoma County Department of Human Services, told the morning crowd.

 Last year, California surpassed the United Kingdom in becoming the world’s fifth-?largest economy.
 But 55 percent of Californians believe they would be better off pursuing the American dream in other states, and almost half of California’s workforce - about?47 percent - say they struggle with poverty, according to recent studies by the James Irvine Foundation.

 “California is generating enormous wealth, but to many Californians, the California dream is now an empty promise,” said Peter Weber, co-chairman of California Forward.